Mikaela Mayer

-Mikaela Joslin Mayer (born July 4, 1990) is an American professional boxer.
-She is a former a unified super featherweight world champion, holding the WBO female title since 2020 and the IBF female title since November 2021, before losing both in October 2022.
-As an amateur she won a bronze medal at the 2012 World Championships and competed for the U.S. at the 2016 Olympics.
-As of February 2021, she is ranked as the world's second best active female super featherweight by BoxRec and third by The Ring, as well as the tenth best active female, pound for pound, by The Ring.
+Mikaela Joslin Mayer (born July 4, 1990) is an American professional boxer who has been unified world female super-welterweight champion since October 2025, holding the WBA, WBC and WBO titles.
+She has also held the WBO welterweight title since September 2024.
+Mayer is a former unified female super-featherweight world champion, having held the WBO and.IBF titles simultaneously.
+She has also held the interim WBC female lightweight title.
+As an amateur, she won a bronze medal at the 2012 World Championships and competed for the U.S. at the 2016 Olympics.

 Amateur career

 Mayer competed internationally as part of Team USA in the women's 60 kg category at the 2016 Rio Summer Olympics.
-She defeated Jennifer Chieng in Round 16 before being eliminated in the quarterfinal by Russian Anastasia Belyakova, who took a majority decision.
+She defeated Jennifer Chieng in the Round of 16 before being eliminated in the quarterfinal by Russian Anastasia Belyakova, who took a majority decision.